 If you are in the market for a new or used vehicle and need help with your car finance, be sure to examine credit union car loans before going straight to your bank for assistance.
 With so many loan options and auto loan lenders to choose from, it can be easy to make the mistake of assuming that they are all more or less the same.

 First, it is important to understand the difference between a commercial bank and a credit union.
 Banks are owned by shareholders and work towards increasing the profits of their shareholders.
 On the other hand, credit unions are non-profit organizations and are owned by members of their union.
 So when you join a credit union you are essentially buying a small stake of a bank with your return on investment being lower interest rates.

 Lower car loan rates are probably the biggest incentive to borrow from a credit union as opposed to a bank.
 If you have all of your credit transactions consolidated with one bank, they may be able to offer you a better rate, but in general credit unions have lower interest rates across the board.
 Banks will sometimes try to convince you that borrowing from a credit union is risky due to the lack of FDIC protection.
 However, many credit unions are covered by FDIC, and all one needs to do to find out is call the credit union in question and ask if they are insured.

 Another reason why some people choose to borrow from a credit union is that of the personalized service they can offer.
 If you are banking with a large commercial bank.
 It is likely that you will have to deal with 1-800 numbers, and sometimes poorly informed customer service reps. since credit unions are smaller in nature.

-They tend to be friendlier to their customers and have fewer, but better informed, employees at your service.
-One of the downsides of choosing a credit union is that they typically have fewer automatic banking options than a large commercial bank would offer you.
+They tend to be friendlier to their customers and have fewer employees at your service.
+One of the downsides of choosing a credit union?
+They typically have fewer automatic banking options than a large commercial bank would offer you.
 So if this is something that is important for you, you may want to stay with your bank.